canjs/can-route-pushstate/can-route-pushstate.md

 ## Use

 The pushstate plugin uses the same API as [can-route].
-To start using pushstate plugin all you need is to load `can/route/pushstate`, it will set itself as default binding on [can.route].
+To start using pushstate plugin all you need is to import `can-route-pushstate`, it will set itself as default binding on [can.route].

 You can check current binding by inspecting `route.currentBinding`, the default value is `"hashchange"`.